ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 ## Objectives
 {: objectives}

-- Assign users the required permissions in a dedicated host group toprovision instances.
+- Assign users the required permissions in a dedicated host group to provision instances.
 - Restrict users from interacting directly with the dedicated hosts.
 - Allow a user to provision instances through a dedicated host group without interacting directly with dedicated hosts.

 ## Before you begin
-{: before-you-begin}
+{: dedicated-before-you-begin}

 This tutorial requires the following prerequisites.
 - An IBM Cloud billable account.